LiorAtiya/Pokemon-Game/README.md

 >Engaged in creating the Pokemon game from building the game itself graphics, actions performed in the game, placing the agents and building a victory strategy.<br>

-The first part:
+First part:
 ---------------

-is made up of four classe<br>
+is made up of 4 classes<br>
 **NodeData class:**
 This implements node_data node in a graph consists of a<br>
 info, tag, location and weight.